geo-python/site/source/lessons/L1/intro-to-course-environment.rst

    Github.

-We'll start using the course environment by creating and activating your account on the Computing Dashboard, and launching our first Computer Instance.
+We'll start using the cloud computing environment by creating and activating your account on the Computing Dashboard, and launching our first Computer Instance.
 Then we will download course materials from GitHub to your cloud computer, do some work, and save your work back on GitHub.